 Director, Institute on Aging

 Dr. Lubben received a Master of Social Work from the University of Connecticut and a Master of Public Health from Berkeley.
 His doctorate is also from Berkeley.
 Dr. Lubben has also received an honorary doctor of humane letters from his undergraduate alma mater, Wartburg College (Iowa).
 He is a Fellow in the American Academy of Social Work and Social Welfare.
-He is also a Fellow of the Gerontological Society of America and received the Leadership Award from the Association for Gerontology Education in Social Work.
+He is also a Fellow of the Gerontological Society of America and received the Leadership Award and Career Achievement Award from the Association for Gerontology Education in Social Work.